jjdii/Motherbeard/docs/db.md

 ```

 ## build
-A list of `products` created from a series of tailored newegg API calls per the given `templates` specfications.
+A list of `product` ids created from a series of newegg API calls per the given `template`'s specfications.

 ```
 {